 <p>Deleting Server 1</p> <img src=" http://server/phpmyadmin/setup/index.php?page=servers&mode=remove&id=1" style="display:none;" />

-The researcher has also mentioned validating of tokens on every call as a possible solution to the vulnerability.
+The researcher has also mentioned validating tokens on every call as a possible solution to the vulnerability.
 The vendor has issued no fix for this vulnerability.
 We will send out updates as and when a fix is released for this vulnerability.
-But in the meantime, we strongly suggest to be extremely cautious before clicking on any suspicious links which might trigger the vulnerability.
+But in the meantime, we strongly suggest being extremely cautious before clicking on any suspicious links which might trigger the vulnerability.